ficeskele/110511078-bdaf-lab3/README.md

 npm install --save dotenv
  ```
  * Some challenge I facing :
 The environment Library of ethers seems to be to new for my Solidity compile version and i am using Window system, which need to use "--save-dev" in order to ensure the download path was correct.
-Otherwise, you wil face these kind of error message.
+Otherwise, you wil face the situation that hardhat couldn't find the ethers library.

 ## Step 3：
 Using the hardhat to compile these files, you can insert this command on you Terminal.